On Intersecting Conformal Defects: Introduction

 In this paper we inquire about what happens when defects meet.
 We will be able to answer this question and compute new quantities by using the OPE, combined with conformal perturbation theory.
 Qualitatively, divergences arise when operators from two or more different defects collide at their intersection.
 These divergences will drive an RG flow localized to the intersection and consequently augment the degrees of freedom in that region.
-Specifically, it is possible to generate perturbative flows if an operator with scaling dimension close to the dimension of the intersection is present in the OPE of the two defects.
-More so, the exact same effect happens for a single, non-compact defect when operators collide on its edge.
-There is therefore an abundance of different geometric constructs that may be considered since the intersection can serve as the edge of some or all of the defects in picture.
+Specifically, it is possible to generate perturbative flows if an operator with a scaling dimension close to the dimension of the intersection is present in the OPE of the two defects.
+More so, the same effect happens on a single defect when operators collide on its boundary, which to avoid possible confusion we refer to as its edge.
+There is therefore an abundance of different geometric constructs that may be considered, since the intersection can serve as the edge of some or all of the defects in the picture.
 In this manuscript we shall explore among the rest the planar geometries depicted in Fig. \ref{fig:sec2intro}.
-Conformal field theory on the wedge has been explored in the older literature \cite{Cardy1988,Henkel1989,PhysRevD.20.3063,Cardy1983,Barber1984,Guttmann1984,Cardy1984,Bariev1986,Larsson1986,Saxena1987,Wang1990,Igloi1993,Pleimling,PhysRevB.59.65,Pleimling2002}, as well as in contemporary one under broader context \cite{Crampe2013,Antunes:2021qpy,Bissi:2022bgu,Drukker2022,2024arXiv241104043G,Diatlyk:2024zkk,Diatlyk:2024qpr,Kravchuk:2024qoh,Cuomo:2024psk,Geng2021,Sun:2024qhv,Lai:2024inw}.
-We also mention works done on conformal interfaces and RG defects \cite{Bachas2002,Fredenhagen2005,PhysRevD.71.066003,Brunner2008,Gaiotto2012,Konechny2013,Konechny2015,Poghosyan2015,Brunner2016,Konechny2017,Konechny2021,10.21468/SciPostPhysCore.7.2.021,Giombi:2024qbm}.
+CFT on the wedge has been explored in the older literature \cite{Cardy1988,Henkel1989,PhysRevD.20.3063,Cardy1983,Barber1984,Guttmann1984,Cardy1984,Bariev1986,Larsson1986,Saxena1987,Wang1990,Igloi1993,Pleimling,PhysRevB.59.65,Pleimling2002}, as well as in contemporary one under broader contexts \cite{Crampe2013,Antunes:2021qpy,Bissi:2022bgu,Drukker2022,2024arXiv241104043G,Diatlyk:2024zkk,Diatlyk:2024qpr,Kravchuk:2024qoh,Cuomo:2024psk,Geng2021,Miao:2024ddp,Sun:2024qhv,Lai:2024inw}.
+We also mention works done on conformal interfaces and RG defects \cite{Bachas2002,Fredenhagen2005,PhysRevD.71.066003,Brunner2008,Gaiotto2012,Konechny2013,Konechny2015,Poghosyan2015,Brunner2016,Konechny2017,Konechny2021,Brax:2023goj,10.21468/SciPostPhysCore.7.2.021,Giombi:2024qbm}.

 To exemplify this idea we study perturbative flows in the tricritical model in ${d=3-\epsilon}$ dimensions.
 For illustration, consider the action (see Fig. \ref{fig:sec2intro}),